almoshen/DeepSDF/README.md

 ## How to Use DeepSDF

 ### Preparation
 Anaconda environment yml file uploaded for your convenience.
-If you are using wsl, I recommend you to use [Visual Studio Code][8] to run Jupyer notebooks.
+If you are using wsl, I recommend you to use [Visual Studio Code][8] to run Jupyer notebooks.<br>
+To use conda env, run conda env create -f environment.yml.

 [8]: https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode